sig666/SecureX-Workflow-PaloAltoCortexXDR-IncidentReport/README.md

 # SecureX-Workflow-PaloAltoCortexXDR-IncidentReport

-This workflow is a simple example to generate the summary report of Palo Alto Cortex XDR which includes major contents of some of filtered Incidents informations to <B>Cisco SecureX Ribbon Incident Manager</B> and to <B>Cisco Webex Messaging room</B>.
+This workflow is a simple example to generate the summary report of Palo Alto Cortex XDR which includes major contents of some of filtered Incidents information to <B>Cisco SecureX Ribbon Incident Manager</B> and to <B>Cisco Webex Messaging room</B>.
 The reporting destination could be changed as you would like to configure.

-Needed fileld which like Incident IDs, Incident Names, Status, Severities, Descriptions, XDR_Report URLs, Alert Counts, Assigned User Mail and others will be provided and be customizable.
+Needed fileld which like Incident IDs, Incident Names, Status, Severity, Descriptions, XDR_Report URLs, Alert Counts, Assigned User Mail and other Incident information will be provided and be customizable.

 This workflow sample is used of Scheduled Triger and set of Incident Scope in 1st API Call (HTTP Service) to Cortex XDR API endpoint but is could be changed.
-If it needs to configure realtime alarting, it should be set and change to Webhook Triger co-working with Cortex XDR.
+If it needs to configure real-time alerting, it should be set and change to Webhook Triger co-working with Cortex XDR.

 <img width="1163" alt="スクリーンショット 2023-06-06 20 45 31" src="https://github.com/sig666/SecureX-Workflow-PaloAltoCortexXDR-IncidentReport/assets/45964305/5b18a3dc-1baa-497c-9488-7ebff6113d96">